 An exposure incident is a specific eye, mouth, other mucous membrane, non-intact skin, or parenteral contact with blood or other potentially infectious materials that results from the performance of a student's duties while participating in school-sponsored activities and courses.
-In the case of a needle stick, students should report directly to the Office of Experiential Education immediately.
+In the case of a needle stick, students should report to the Office of Experiential Education immediately.
+Financial responsibility for treatment following an exposure incident belongs solely to the student.
+For the purposes of this document, financial responsibility is defined as "the burden of compensation to all individuals and organizations that provided goods or services."
+For healthcare services, this may be through the student's insurance or through another compensation arrangement between the student and the provider of goods or services.